fivdi/brkontru/doc/pulltypes.md

 ## pullTypes - Pull Type Constants

-When creating some object types, for example, Buttons or Gpios, it's optionally possible to specify whether or not the internal pull-up or pull-down resistors should be enabled on the corresponding pin.
+When creating objects such as Buttons and Gpios there's a pullType option for specifying whether or not the internal pull-up or pull-down resistor should be enabled on the corresponding pin.
 The pullTypes object has three constants for specifying the pull type in such cases.